 The Theoretical Approaches to Natural Language Understanding (TANLU) research workshop sponsored by CSCSI/SCEIO is held in Halifax, May 28-30.
 Richard Rosenberg (then briefly at Dalhousie) is General Chair, and Nick Cercone (not yet at Dalhousie!) is Program Chair.

-CSCSI/SCEIO membership peaks at nearly 1000 members as the AI boom crests.
+CSCSI/SCEIO membership peaks at nearly 1000 members.